mchakravarty/language-c-inline/README.md

 Building
 --------

-This is currently just an experiment with a dumb build system.
-To compile it, you need the Haskell Platform 2012.4.0.0 (with GHC 7.4.2) and my fork of `language-c-quote` (for the Objective-C support).
-Specifically,

-* Clone my fork of [`language-c-quote`](https://github.com/mchakravarty/language-c-quote/tree/inline-objc) and select the `inline-objc` branch.
-* In the cloned repository, run `cabal install`.
-* Clone this repository (`language-c-inline`).
-* In the cloned repository, run `make`.
+To build the library, just use `cabal install` as usual.
+To build the proof of concept example, do the following

+* Execute `cd tests/objc; make`.
 * Now run the demo executable with `./InlineObjC`.

+I tested it with Haskell Platform 2012.4.0.0 (which includes GHC 7.4.2) and it requires the latest version of `language-c-quote`, which is 0.7.1.

 Contents
 --------
 The proof of concept has two main components:

-* `TestInlineObjC.hs`: This is an example of what a user writes to use the Inline C & Objective-C library.
+* `tests/objc/InlineObjC.hs`: This is an example of what a user writes to use the Inline C & Objective-C library.
-* `InlineObjC.hs`: This is a mock up of the Template Haskell that turns inline Objective-C code into a helper Objective-C file (here, it is `TestInlineObjC_objc.m`) and vanilla Haskell that invokes the Objective-C code via the regular Haskell C FFI.
+* `Language/C/Inline/ObjC.hs`: This is a mock up of the Template Haskell that turns inline Objective-C code into a helper Objective-C file (here, it is `TestInlineObjC_objc.m`) and vanilla Haskell that invokes the Objective-C code via the regular Haskell C FFI.
 It works for this example, but is otherwise rather incomplete.